chry003/PyFluffy/README.md

 # PyFluffy
-It's a game framework that is inspired by godot and pygame.
-New physics engine and more is added idk yeah!
+It's a game framework for python that uses pygame under the hood.
+It has physics engine and collison system, it also support entity based system and physics layer mask to handle collison for specific objects or entity in game.